To avoid back pain, you must reduce excess stresses and strains on your back and ensure your back is strong and supple.

-- Keep the load close to your waist – keep the load as close to your body for as long as possible with the heaviest end nearest to you.
+- Keep the load close to your waist for as long as possible, with the heaviest end nearest to you.

 - Avoid twisting your back or leaning sideways, especially when your back is bent.
-Your shoulders should be level and facing in the same direction as your hips.
+Your shoulders should be level and should face in the same direction as your hips.
 Turning by moving your feet is better than lifting and twisting at the same time.